Epigenetic regulation of neurogenesis: Histones

-Three important methods of epigenetic regulation include histone modification, DNA methylation and demethylation, and microRNA (miRNA) expression.
-Histones keep the DNA of the eukaryotic cell tightly packaged through charge interactions between the positive charge on the histone tail and the negative charge of the DNA, as well as between histone tails of nearby nucleosomes.
+Histones keep the DNA of the eukaryotic cell tightly packaged through charge interactions (like molecular "Velcro") between the positive charge on the histone tail and the negative charge of the DNA, as well as between histone tails of nearby nucleosomes.
 While there are many different types of histone modifications, in neural epigenetics there are two primary mechanisms which have been explored: histone methylation and histone acetylation.